Skaramba/Skaramba/random-num-gen/README.md

 5. Display graph

 With option 5 you can display a bar graph that shows stat of how many time each # between 1-10 has been generated.

+There are no special requirements to run this app, all you have to do is to download the zip folder or clone it then run the file using any software/ programs that can run java files or by simple using command prompt (CMD).